 The Coronavirus pandemic has created a major challenge for Messe Frankfurt.
-Manufacturers, retailers and trade visitors see it as a positive sign that for the first time since the end of February important business platforms with strong communication capabilities, such as Nordstil (5 – 7 September 2020 in Hamburg), and trade fairs open to the general public, such as the Book Fair (14 – 18 October 2020 in Frankfurt), are now starting up again.
+Manufacturers, retailers and trade visitors see it as a positive sign that for the first time since the end of February important business platforms with strong communication capabilities, such as Nordstil (5 – 7 September 2020 in Hamburg), were taking place again.
 These developments signal the return of vital personal interaction, as well as the opportunity to experience trends at first hand and discover new products.
-This is all the more relevant in view of the major international trade fairs that will be held in Frankfurt next spring, such as Christmasworld, Paperworld and Creativeworld (29/30 January – 2 February 2021) and Ambiente (19 – 23 February 2021).
+This is all the more relevant in view of the major international trade fairs that will be held next spring.
+Messe Frankfurt is revamping its spring trade fair calendar to focus on new synergies and new digital offerings.
+From 17 to 20 April 2021, the Ambiente, Christmasworld and Paperworld shows will be making a once-only appearance as a joint event in Frankfurt am Main: the International Consumer Goods Show – Special Edition.
+Creativeworld can be experienced purely digitally in 2021.
 Hygiene and safety have top priority at the relaunch of these events, as the experts from Messe Frankfurt’s Operation & Security Center (OSC) make clear.

 Frankurt and the world